agaitros/Location-in-Raid/README.md

 # Location-in-Raid
-Finding the Location in Raid from Database Entries
+Finding the Location in Raid from the result of an SQL query pulled out of Clipboard.

+Contains interations in both Java and Python.